dmsc/fastbasic/manual.md

 computers.

-One big difference from other BASIC interpreters in the old 8-bit computers is the lack of line numbers and the integrated full-screen editor.
-This is similar to newer programming environments, giving the programmer a lot of flexibility.
+One big difference from other BASIC interpreters in 1980s era 8-bit computers is the lack of line numbers, as well as an integrated full-screen editor.
+This is similar to newer programming environments, giving the programmer a higher degree of flexibility.

-Another big difference is that default variables and operations are done using integer numbers, this is one of the reasons that the programs run so fast.
+Another big difference is that default variables and operations are done using integer numbers; this is one of the reasons that the programs run so fast relative to its peers from the 1980s.
 The other reason is that the program is parsed on run, generating optimized code for very fast execution.

-Currently, FastBasic support:
+Currently, FastBasic supports:

 - Integer and floating point variables, including all standard arithmetic operators.
-- All graphic, sound and color commands from Atari Basic, plus some extensions from Turbo Basic.
+- All graphic, sound, and color commands from Atari Basic, plus some extensions from Turbo Basic.
 - All control flow structures from